octobercms/docs/3.x/cms/themes/themes.md

 The Twig section defines the markup to be rendered by the template.
 In the Twig section, you can use functions, tags, and filters [provided by October CMS](../markup.md), all the [native Twig features](https://twig.symfony.com/doc/), or those [provided by plugins](../plugin/registration.md#oc-extending-twig).
 The content of the Twig section depends on the template type (page, layout, or partial).
 You can find more information about specific Twig objects further in the documentation.

 More information can be found [in the Markup guide](../markup.md).

-## Database Driven Themes

-In some cases you may not have access to write to the filesystem to make changes to the theme.
-Database driven themes allows you to store all changes to CMS templates in the database.

-To enable this feature for a single theme, navigate to **Settings > Frontend Theme**, select **Edit Properties** and check the checkbox called **Save Changes in Database**.

-Alternatively you can enable this feature globally for all themes with the config item `cms.database_templates` or using the environment variable.

-    CMS_DB_TEMPLATES=true

-> **Note**: Assets files like images and stylesheets do not save in the database and cannot be modified without access to the filesystem.

-<a id="oc-child-themes"></a>
-## Child Themes

-Child themes allow for the possibility of theme inheritence.
-A good use of this is when you have a third party theme or a theme that is in read-only mode.
-A child theme will reference a parent and use it as a fallback source.

-If a page named `home.htm` exists in the parent theme but not the child, it treats it the same as if it did; the URL is active, and you can open the page like normal.
-When saving the page in the backend area, a new file is created in the child theme to override the contents.

-To enable this feature for a theme, navigate to **Settings > Frontend Theme**, select **Edit Properties** and select a parent from the **Parent Theme** dropdown list.

-### Theme Lock File

-When installing a theme from a third party, it is important to note that when the theme is updated, all the files can be overwritten.
-This could result in any customizations made to the theme being lost.
-As a safety mechanism, a file called `.themelock` is included to protect a theme from any changes that may be lost during a system update.

-When the file `.themelock` is present in the theme directory:

-- The theme can only be selected as a parent theme
-- The theme does not appear in the backend UI
-- The theme cannot be selected as active

 ## Theme Logging